adam-godel/glued-trees/README.md

 - [X] Create an initial working version of the algorithm
 - [X] Write the repository description in detail
 - [X] Rewrite Pauli decomposition function to be more efficient
-- [X] Write large cropped Pauli lists to a file to be used as a dictionary for memoization
 - [X] Write script to approximate larger cropped Pauli lists from smaller Pauli lists
 - [X] Run and graph results for the higher range of simulatable circuits (greater than 10 qubits)
 - [ ] Run and compare quantum hardware results with simulatable results at this range